 - If you are involved in tendering, replace your case studies with client stories – they have more impact

-- Feature the stories in your regular newsletter to clients and prospects
+- With the stories featured in your regular newsletter to clients and prospects

-- If you attend events and are permitted, take your case studies along
+- When you attend events and are permitted, by taking along your client stories

-- In fact, find events where your best clients may be attending to specifically take them to
+- …n fact, find events where your best clients may be attending to specifically take them to